 But like most good things, super is not without its drawbacks.

 Super does have some limitations as an investment vehicle.
-For instance, you can only make up to $25,000 in additional super contributions before-tax within a financial year (includes your employer’s contribution of 9.5 per cent) or up to $100,000 for after-tax contributions3 in a financial year.
+For instance, you can only make up to $27,5001 in super contributions before-tax in the 2021/22 financial year (this amount includes your employer’s contribution of 10 per cent of your salary) or up to $110,000 in after-tax contributions3 in a financial year.
 You may be liable for more tax if you exceed these limits.

 There are also limitations on when you can access your super.